 4. Load the tree log file that BEAST 2 generated (it will end in “.trees” by default) as “Input Tree File”.
 For this tutorial, the tree log file is called h5n1_with_trait.trees.
 If you select it from the file chooser, the parent path will automatically fill in and “YOUR_PATH” in the screen shot will be that parent path.

 5. Finally, for “Output File”, copy and paste the input file path but replace the h5n1_with_trait.trees with h5n1_with_trait.tree.
-This will create the file containing the resulting maximum clade credibility tree.
+This will create the file containing the resulting MAP tree.

 The image below shows a screenshot of TreeAnnotator with the necessary settings to create the summary tree.
 “YOUR_PATH” will be replaced to the corresponding path.